actions/actions-runner-controller/README.md

 **Helm Config :** `syncPeriod`

 **Benefits of this metric**
-1. Allows for multiple controllers to be deployed as each controller deployed is responsible for scaling their own runner pods on a per namespace basis.
-2. Supports named repositories server side the same as the `TotalNumberOfQueuedAndInProgressWorkflowRuns` metric [#313](https://github.com/summerwind/actions-runner-controller/pull/313)
+1. Supports named repositories server side the same as the `TotalNumberOfQueuedAndInProgressWorkflowRuns` metric [#313](https://github.com/summerwind/actions-runner-controller/pull/313)
-3. Supports github organisation wide scaling without maintaining an explicit list of repositories, this is especially useful for those that are working at a larger scale. [#223](https://github.com/summerwind/actions-runner-controller/pull/223)
+2. Supports GitHub organisation wide scaling without maintaining an explicit list of repositories, this is especially useful for those that are working at a larger scale. [#223](https://github.com/summerwind/actions-runner-controller/pull/223)
-4. Like all scaling metrics, you can manage workflow allocation to the RunnerDeployment through the use of [Github labels](#runner-labels)
+3. Like all scaling metrics, you can manage workflow allocation to the RunnerDeployment through the use of [Github labels](#runner-labels)
-5. Supports scaling runner count on both a percentage increase / descrease basis as well as on a fixed runner count basis [#223](https://github.com/summerwind/actions-runner-controller/pull/223) [#315](https://github.com/summerwind/actions-runner-controller/pull/315)
+4. Supports scaling desired runner count on both a percentage increase / decrease basis as well as on a fixed increase / decrease count basis [#223](https://github.com/summerwind/actions-runner-controller/pull/223) [#315](https://github.com/summerwind/actions-runner-controller/pull/315)

 **Drawbacks of this metric**
+1. May not scale quick enough for some users needs.
+This metric is pull based and so the number of busy runners are polled as configured by the sync period, as a result scaling performance is bound by this sync period meaning there is a lag to scaling activity.
-1. May not scale quick enough for some users needs as we are scaling up and down based on indicative information rather than a direct count of the workflow queue depth
+2. We are scaling up and down based on indicative information rather than a count of the actual number of queued jobs and so the desired runner count is likely to under provision new runners or overprovision them relative to actual job queue depth, this may or may not be a problem for you.

 Examples of each scaling type implemented with a `RunnerDeployment` backed by a `HorizontalRunnerAutoscaler`: